AzSiAz/Littlerequester/readme.md

 2 params
 - url - String : An url
-- type? - String : json or raw (default to raw) - Optionnal
+- type? - String : json or raw (default to raw) - Optional

 OR

-param - Object : options An object with the following fields:
+param - Object : options An object with the following fields :
 - url - String : Request url
 - type - String : Return data type either json or raw
 - headers - Object : Object with header to use in request (ex: user-agent)
-- method? - String : GET, POST, PUT, PATCH, DELETE default to GET if not provided - Optionnal
+- method? - String : GET, POST, PUT, PATCH, DELETE default to GET if not provided - Optional
-- data? - Object : Valid Object for POST, PUT and PATCH request - Optionnal
+- data? - Object : Valid Object for POST, PUT and PATCH request - Optional

 ## Release History

+* 0.5.0 add 2nd arg (type - Optional) for request with just a string
 * 0.4.0 add request with just an url
 * 0.3.0 add POST, PUT, PATCH, DELETE request type
 * 0.2.0 Add headers support